axten/nikita-generated-slim-build-folders/source/static/README.md

 ## the macros-folder

-Put your all your twig macro files in here.
+Put all your twig macro files in here.
 You can import them in a page or a partial using twigs `import` tag:

 ```